Sign up today for our monthly newsletter with tips to help you explore the best of Phoenix.

 Fun Fact: The stadium's roof is made out a translucent material built at an incline and only teaks 12 minutes to open or close it.
 Therefore, no matter how hot it is outside, it will be just the right temperature for you to watch the games.

-Season schedule starts in early October and ends in June
+The season schedule starts in middle October and ends in April.
+Playoffs can last until June.

 The Coyotes play in the Central Division which means that they'll be playing against teams such as the always great Chicago Blackhawks, Colorado Avalanche, and the St. Louis Blues among other.